-Any project benefits from doing the most risky bits first.
+Any project benefits from doing the riskiest bits first.
 In IoT the business case might be the hardest.
-Although it can tempting to dive in to the awesomeness of the LoRaWAN technology.
-Testing your business model might be the best first step now.
+Although it can be tempting to dive into the awesomeness of the LoRaWAN technology.
+Testing your business model might be the right step now.
 There is a ton of documentation for startups and corporates on how to test the market.
 Do that first!

 Go to The Things Network Marketplace

 How is the data presented and what interface is going to be exposed to the user.
-Are you going to integrate it in an existing ERP system or are you providing your own UI.
+Are you going to integrate it into an existing ERP system or are you providing your own UI?

 See our Docs

 Do a final assessment on what to do when things break.
-It doesn’t always go as planned so always a good idea to better be prepared for the the worse case.
+IoT Deployments don’t always go as planned, be prepared for the the worst case.